dashygo097/Vopts/README.md

 sbt app/run
 ```

-ALSO, the global params can be changed in src/global/config.scala
+ALSO, the global params can be changed in src/utils/config.scala

 ## Run AutoTest

 Run test using verilator(Verilator 5.034 2025-02-24 rev UNKNOWN.REV) and gtkwave(GTKWave Analyzer v3.4.0 (w)1999-2022 BSI) through ./test.sh and fzf.

 ```
-make autotest
+make test
 ```

 or

 ```
-./autotest.sh
+./test.sh
 ```

-Make sure that the tb file located in build/ and to end with xxx_tb.v(or xxx_tb.sv) and dumpfiles are named as xxx.vcd
+Make sure that the tb file located in testbench/ and to end with xxx_tb.v(or xxx_tb.sv) and dumpfiles are named as xxx.vcd

 ## References